 Another issue with IFC and specifically the properties listed in ISO 16739, besides not being understandable by the wider audience, is that they are nowhere near an exhaustive list.
 They are just an abstraction of what is generally declared, but same as with the meaning, in no way represent the requirements of the local industry.
 Important properties like ‘yield strength’ for steel members or ‘U-value’ for insulations either are missing, or hidden under incomprehensible attributes, that make sense from a coding perspective, but are totally obscure to people coming from construction.

 On the other hand, IFC property sets also come with properties that are irrelevant outside the building information model, like Status and Reference, which reflect respectively the current status (new, existing, demolish etc) and the internal reference of an object inside the model.
 While again IFC has the tools to carry the required data, a DT derived from the relevant local standards and design codes is the actual list of important characteristics that actors need to be aware of.
 These sources have already covered what is important for the different assets that comprise a construction project and satisfy both regulatory and practical needs.

 IFC is the ‘how’ and Data Template is the ‘what’

 The conclusion of all this is that manufacturers do need to be aware of IFC.
 It is a great tool for collaboration facilitating open exchange of data during the construction process.
 As such, it is of use for manufacturers who want to get their precious product data straight into the model.
-But that’s all it is today – ‘how’ to get it in there, not ‘what’.
-In order for the ‘what’ magic to happen, IFC needs to work hand in hand with the straightforward, credible structure of the Data Templates, defined in data dictionaries.
+But that’s all it is – ‘how’ to get it in there, not ‘what’.
+In order for the ‘what’ magic to happen, IFC needs to work hand in hand with the straightforward, credible structure of the Data Templates.